Woman in green puffer coat in front of fence with snow

 Biography

-Dr. Suzette Mayr is the author of six novels, including her most recent book The Sleeping Car Porter, winner of the 2022 Scotiabank Giller Prize, and nominee for the Republic of Consciousness Prize (US and Canada) and the Carol Shields Prize for Fiction (longlisted).
-Her novel Monoceros won the ReLit and the City of Calgary W. O. Mitchell Awards, and was nominated for the 2011 Giller Prize, the Ferro-Grumley Award for LGBT Fiction, and Georges Bugnet Award for Fiction.
+Dr. Mayr received a Killam Annual Professor Award in 2023.
+She is the author of six novels, including her most recent book The Sleeping Car Porter, winner of the 2022 Scotiabank Giller Prize, the Georges Bugnet Award, and the City of Calgary W. O. Mitchell Award.
+The Sleeping Car Porter was also shortlisted for the 2024 Dublin Literary Award, nominated for the 2023 Governor General's Award for Fiction, and shortlisted for the inaugural Carol Shields Prize for Fiction and the Republic of Consciousness Prize (US and Canada).
+Her novel Monoceros won the ReLit and the City of Calgary W. O. Mitchell Awards, and was nominated for the 2011 Scotiabank Giller Prize, the Ferro-Grumley Award for LGBT Fiction, and Georges Bugnet Award for Fiction.
 Her novel The Widows was a finalist for the Commonwealth Prize for Best Book in the Canada-Caribbean region.
 Dr. Mayr is a former president of the Writers’ Guild of Alberta, and has been teaching creative writing at the University of Calgary since 2003.
 Dr. Mayr's research interests include: Creative Writing, Canadian Literature, Haunted House / Horror Literature, and Australian Literature.
-Dr. Mayr is also a 2023 recipient of a Killam Annual Professor Award.

 Research